Transmission Repair And Cost

 Shift Solenoid Replacement

-A shift solenoid is basically a valve that controls how much fluid flows through the transmission.
+A shift solenoid is essentially a valve that controls how much fluid flows through the transmission.
 Replacing a single solenoid can range anywhere from $150-$400 (including both parts and labor).
-Most transmissions have two or more solenoids, meaning the costs can rack up fairly quickly.
+Most transmissions have two or more solenoids, meaning the costs can accumulate fairly quickly.

 Transmission Fluid Leak

 Transmission leaks typically occur from a worn seal, costing up to $200 to replace.
-However, if the leak stems from the front seal, this amount will increase significantly.
+However, if the leak stems from the front seal, this sum will increase substantially.

-Thankfully, most transmission fluids carry seal swell agents, which keep them from drying out and shrinking.
-You can also add specific additives meant to maintain transmission seals.
+Fortunately, most transmission fluids carry seal swell agents, which keep them from drying and contracting.
+You can also add specific additives meant to preserve transmission seals.

 Transmission Rebuild